High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Conclusion Future Work

 \subsubsection{\texorpdfstring{$\Pi_{Random}$}{Random}}

 Batch generation of random shares using Vandermonde matrices.
 The protocol implementation in Algorithm~\ref{Random}.
 It is a natural extension of protocols for generating random shares based on Shamir secret sharing.
 Note that the degree of the polynomial chosen in Algorithm~\ref{Random} is $d$.
 We can select any degree $d_1$ as long as it satisfies $d\leq d_1 \leq n-1$.
-The amortized communication complexity per generated share is 1 round with $\frac{n-1}{k(n-t)}$ field elements.
+The communication complexity is 1 round with $\frac{n-1}{k(n-t)}$ field elements amortized per generated share.